-BAT Industries (Plc) v Revenue and Customs Commissioners UKFTT 558: challenge to the legality of Part 8C Corporation Tax Act 2010 (as part of a team led by Graham Aaronson QC).
+- Acting for the Claimant in a challenge to the legality of Part 8C of the Corporation Tax Act 2010 (as part of a team led by Graham Aaronson QC): BAT Industries (Plc) v Revenue and Customs Commissioners UKFTT 558.

-Rosneft litigation: Russian oil company’s challenge to the validity of EU sanctions, one of the Lawyer’s “Top 20” cases of 2015 (led by Pushpinder Saini QC): R (OJSC Rosneft) v HM Treasury and Others EWHC 4002 (Admin) (application for interim relief); R (OJSC Rosneft) v HM Treasury and Others EWHC 248 (Admin) (application for judicial review); and Case C-72/15, Rosneft v Secretary of State and Others (hearing before the Grand Chamber of the European Court of Justice).
+- Acting for Rosneft in the oil company’s challenge to the validity of EU sanctions, one of The Lawyer’s “Top 20” cases of 2015 (led by Pushpinder Saini QC): R (OJSC Rosneft) v HM Treasury and Others EWHC 4002 (Admin) (application for interim relief); R (OJSC Rosneft) v HM Treasury and Others EWHC 248 (Admin) (application for judicial review); and Case C-72/15, Rosneft v Secretary of State and Others (hearing before the Grand Chamber of the European Court of Justice).

-BA (Hons) in Law with French Law (Exeter College, Oxford) – First Class
+BA (Hons) in Law with French Law (Oxford) – First Class

 Licence 3 en droit public et droit européen (Paris II, Panthéon Assas)